Question & Answer

 • School administrators, teachers, and others are often unaware of the benefits of acceleration and incorrectly believe that it is harmful to students.

-• Many teachers do not know that acceleration is an option for gifted students or have only limited knowledge of acceleration.
-Research about acceleration has not been widely disseminated to the education community or the public.
+• Many teachers do not know that acceleration is a viable option for gifted students or have only limited knowledge of acceleration.
+Although there is a large body of research about acceleration, it has not been widely disseminated to the education community or the public.

 • Many of the nation’s Colleges of Education do not teach about giftedness or acceleration to future teachers, school psychologists, guidance counselors, and administrators.
 This is due, in part, to the belief that curriculum adaptations for gifted students are inconsistent with the democratic ideals of education.
 This philosophy confuses educational equity with educational sameness.

 • Some education professionals argue that gifted students should be left with age peers for the benefit of those age peers.
 The belief is that through instructional approaches such as cooperative learning and group projects, gifted students will model thinking and problem solving to the less able students.
 If gifted students are removed from the classroom, the argument goes, the low achieving students will not have an intellectual role model.
-This belief puts unfair pressure on gifted students to “teach” their peers.
+This belief puts unfair pressure on gifted students to “teach” their peers and minimizes their opportunities to learn something new every school day.
 All students, including those who are high-ability, deserve to be students first and focus on their own learning.

 • Concerns about the social-emotional development of gifted children often override the intellectual needs of these children.
 However, gifted children tend to be socially and emotionally more mature than their age-mates.
 For many bright students, acceleration provides a better personal maturity match with classmates.